 The early Crusades; note Arsuf (1191) marked toward the bottom right

-Finally Saladin decided to stop harassing the Crusaders and meet them in a pitched battle.
+Finally Saladin decided to stop harassing the Crusaders and force them to fight a pitched battle.
 He chose Arsuf, which was a point at which the Crusaders would have to march a bit inland through a wooded area that could help cover the Muslim army’s approach.
 Saladin hoped to use the terrain to isolate Richard’s rearguard and concentrate his attack there before moving against the rest of the Crusaders.
 Richard’s mostly infantry force numbered somewhere between 10,000 and 20,000 men while Saladin’s mostly cavalry army was probably in the neighborhood of 25,000 to 30,000.
 Saladin’s army attacked on the morning of September 7, 1191.

 Richard’s victory at Arsuf came mostly from his ability to hold his army together.
 He wanted to let the Muslims punch themselves out before ordering a counterattack.
 Aware that Saladin might try to concentrate on either the vanguard or rearguard of his marching force, he’d put some of his most experienced soldiers at the front and rear of the column.
 This paid off when Saladin’s efforts to isolate and break off those parts of the army failed.
-Repeated hit and run attacks by Saladin’s light cavalry, which were intended to cause the wings of Richard’s army to either rout or chase after their attackers, simply had no effect.
+Repeated hit and run attacks by Saladin’s light cavalry, which were intended to cause the wings of Richard’s army to either rout or recklessly chase after their attackers, simply had no effect.
 The Crusader army remained cohesive, in a defensive position, continuing to move south as one unit.

 At least it did until later in the day, when the Knights Hospitaller in Richard’s vanguard decided they’d had enough and charged into the Muslim army.
 They were followed by the remaining French Crusaders.
-While this attack was premature from Richard’s perspective, he realized that the horse was out of the barn and quickly ordered the rest of his army to attack as well.
+While this attack was premature from Richard’s perspective, he realized that the horse was out of the barn, so to speak, and quickly ordered the rest of his army to attack as well.
 Saladin’s army routed and Richard led his knights in pursuit.
 As his final trick of the day, he then managed to corral most of his cavalry so as to keep it from falling prey to the feigned retreat tactic used by Saladin’s Turkic mounted archers.